therealnicoroshi/modlist/README.md

 ### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗

-#### *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder in MO2 and disable the auto run feature*
+#### *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder in MO2 and disable the auto run feature, If it has trouble with one or more of the mods choose 'skip this mod' as you can configure it after the MCMRecorder completes*

 You can still go through the menu and change things to suit your preference afterward but this will give you a solid base to start from.